 CSCDA has also entered into Program Administration Agreements with Bridge Strategic Partners for the provision of comprehensive staff services for daily operational and marketing purposes.
 Acting as CSCDA's staff, Bridge Strategic Partners personnel implement the issuance policies established by CSCDA's Board of Commissioners, execute aspects of the deal qualification and structuring process, analyze and present transactions to CSCDA's Board of Commissioners for review and approval, and work with the financial and legal community, local agencies and regulatory bodies, and others to ensure that conduit bonds issued in CSCDA's name remain in good standing.
-CSCDA has a prior administration agreement with HB Capital Resources Ltd. related to bond administration fees for bond issuances prior to July 1, 2015.
+CSCDA has an ongoing prior administration agreement with HB Capital Resources Ltd. related to bond administration fees for bond issuances prior to July 1, 2015.

 Pursuant to the above referenced program administration agreements, HB Capital Resources Ltd. receives a percentage of bond administration fees paid by borrowers for bond issuances prior to July 1, 2015 and Bridge Strategic Partners receives a set percentage of the bond issuance and ongoing bond administration fees assessed to borrowers in CSCDA's name after June 30, 2015, with such percentages varying based upon deal type.
 Under the intellectual Property License, et seq.
 Agreement, CSAC and the League receive an equal portion of the remaining bond issuance and ongoing bond administration fees.
 CSAC, the League, HB Capital Resources and Bridge Strategic Partners pay all their own expenses related to the provision of their respective activities or services.
-For the year ended June 30, 2018, CSAC and the League of California Cities together received \$5,948,768 split equally between them.
-Bridge Strategic Partners received \$3,262,062 and HB Capital Resources received \$5,098,732.
+For the year ended June 30, 2020, CSAC and the League of California Cities together received \$6,228,794 split equally between them, while Bridge Strategic Partners received \$4,316,673.